WilmsJochen/docker-demo/README.md

  cd go/server
  ```

-2) Modify the message that the server will return to a personal message.
-This is the moment to send a love letter to a colleague :wink.
+2) Modify the message that the server will return to a funny message.
  ```
  nano main.py
  nano main.go